MarekPieta/sdk-zephyr/doc/develop/flash_debug/probes.rst

    jumper, then powering up the board.

 #.
 Run the ``program_JLINK`` script.
 #.
+Put the LPC-Link2 microcontroller into DFU boot mode by attaching the DFU
+   jumper, then connecting to the USB debug port on the board.
+This jumper is connected to ``P2_6`` on the LPC4322 SOC.

+#.
+Run the ``program_JLINK`` script, found in the installed LPCScrypt ``scripts``
+   folder.

+#.
 Remove the DFU jumper and power cycle the board.